 - Enable guest checkout instead of mandatory registration

 And don’t forget to use a great payment processor for accepting online payments.
-If your payment processor makes checking out on their site complex, it won’t matter that you made the process simple on your website.
+If your payment processor makes the payment process complex, it won’t matter that you simplified everything else on your website.
 You’ll still end up losing sales.

 Provide sufficient information

 How would you like to visit a website to buy a pair of shoes and when you get there, every shoe you see is titled: